quicwg/base-drafts/draft-ietf-quic-transport.md

 : The value of the Destination Connection ID field from the first Initial packet sent by the client.
 This transport parameter is only sent by a server.
-This is the same value sent in the "Original Destination Connection ID" field of a Retry packet (see {{packet-retry}}).
-A server MUST include the original_connection_id transport parameter if it sent a Retry packet.
+This is the same value sent in the "Original Destination Connection ID" field that is used to construct a Retry packet (see {{packet-retry}}).

 max_idle_timeout (0x01):